Category Ranking

-Background And Aims: Bulevirtide (BLV) 2 mg/day is EMA approved for treatment of compensated chronic hepatitis due to Delta virus (HDV) infection, however real-life data in large cohorts of patients with cirrhosis are lacking.
+Background & Aims: Bulevirtide (BLV) 2 mg/day is EMA approved for the treatment of compensated chronic HDV infection; however, real-world data in large cohorts of patients with cirrhosis are lacking.

-Methods: Consecutive HDV-infected patients with cirrhosis starting BLV 2 mg/day since September 2019 were included in a European retrospective multicenter real-life study (SAVE-D).
+Methods: Consecutive HDV-infected patients with cirrhosis starting BLV 2 mg/day from September 2019 were included in a European retrospective multicenter real-world study (SAVE-D).
 Patient characteristics before and during BLV treatment were collected.
-Virological, biochemical, combined responses, adverse events and liver-related events (HCC, decompensation, liver transplant) were assessed.
+Virological, biochemical, combined responses, adverse events and liver-related events (hepatocellular carcinoma [HCC], decompensation, liver transplant) were assessed.

-Conclusion: BLV 2 mg/day monotherapy up to 96 weeks was safe and effective in patients with HDV-related cirrhosis.
-Virological and clinical responses increased over time.
-Liver-related complications were few.
+Conclusion: BLV 2 mg/day monotherapy for up to 96 weeks was safe and effective in patients with HDV-related cirrhosis.
+Virological and clinical responses increased over time, while the incidence of liver-related complications was low.

 Download full-text PDF